 Original Issuance Date: July 1, 2017

-The purpose of this policy is to outline UWSA’s reasonable accommodation procedures.
+The purpose of this procedure is to outline UWSA’s reasonable accommodation procedures.

 2. Responsible UW System Officer